Paraquat

-Paraquat (trivial name; /ˈpærəkwɒt/), or N,N′-dimethyl-4,4′-bipyridinium dichloride (systematic name), also known as methyl viologen, is an organic compound with the chemical formula [(C6H7N)2]Cl2.
+Paraquat (trivial name; /ˈpærəkwɒt/), or N,N′-dimethyl-4,4′-bipyridinium dichloride (systematic name), also known as methyl viologen, is a toxic organic compound with the chemical formula [(C6H7N)2]Cl2.
 It is classified as a viologen, a family of redox-active heterocycles of similar structure.
-This salt is one of the most widely used herbicides.
+It is one of the most widely used herbicides worldwide.
 It is quick-acting and non-selective, killing green plant tissue on contact.

-It is also toxic (lethal) to human beings and animals due to its redox activity, which produces superoxide anions.
-It has been linked to the development of Parkinson's disease and is banned in several countries.
+Paraquat is highly toxic to humans and other animals.
+The toxicity and lethality depends on the dose and how the herbicide is absorbed by the body.
+In humans, paraquat damages the mouth, stomach, and intestines if it is ingested orally.
+Once absorbed in the body, paraquat causes particular damage to the lungs, kidneys, and liver.
+Paraquat's lethality is attributed to its enhancing production of superoxide anions and human lung cells can accumulate paraquat.
+Paraquat exposure has been strongly linked to the development of Parkinson's disease.

 Paraquat may be in the form of salt with chloride or other anions; quantities of the substance are sometimes expressed by cation mass alone (paraquat cation, paraquat ion).
 The name is derived from the para positions of the quaternary nitrogens.

-Production
+Production and redox reactions

 Pyridine is coupled by treatment with sodium in ammonia followed by oxidation to give 4,4′-bipyridine.
-This chemical is then dimethylated with chloromethane to give the final product as the dichloride salt.
+This chemical is then di methylated with chloromethane (its discoverers Austrian chemist Hugo Weidel and his student M. Russo used iodomethane) to give the final product as the dichloride salt.

 Use of other methylating agents gives the bispyridinium with alternate counterions.
 For example, Hugo Weidel's original synthesis used methyl iodide to produce the diiodide.

 Herbicide use

-Although first synthesized in 1882, paraquat's herbicidal properties were not recognized until 1955 in the Imperial Chemical Industries (ICI) laboratories at Jealott's Hill.
+Although first synthesized by Weidel and Russo in 1882, paraquat's herbicidal properties were not recognized until 1955 in the Imperial Chemical Industries (ICI) laboratories at Jealott's Hill, Berkshire, England.
 Paraquat was first manufactured and sold by ICI in early 1962 under the trade name Gramoxone, and is today among the most commonly used herbicides.

 Paraquat is classified as a non-selective contact herbicide.
 The key characteristics that distinguish it from other agents used in plant protection products are: